Bad Boys II: Plot

-MPD Officers Mike and Marcus are investigating the flow of ecstasy into Miami.
-They infiltrate a Klan meeting held in the marshland outside of Miami only to discover that they are, in fact, buyers and not distributors of the ecstasy.
-After a radio malfunction leads to a delayed arrival of Miami Police’s Tactical Narcotics Team (TNT), Mike and Marcus end up in a shootout with the Klansmen that results in many casualties and injuries, with Marcus accidentally sustaining a gunshot wound to the buttocks from Mike.
+Eight years after taking down Fouchet, Miami PD detectives Mike Lowrey and Marcus Burnett are investigating drug trafficking of ecstasy in Miami.
+They infiltrate a Klan meeting, only to discover that they are buyers, not distributors.
+After a radio malfunction leads to a delayed arrival of the Miami Police's Tactical Narcotics Team (TNT), Mike and Marcus end up in a shootout with the Klansmen.
+While covering Marcus, Mike inadvertently shoots him in the buttocks.